Bill Marriott: Awards

-In 2001, Marriott was recognized as The Industry Leader of The Year by Broad College of Business, Michigan State University.
+In 2001, Marriott was named The Industry Leader of The Year by Broad College of Business, Michigan State University.

 On May 4, 2006, Marriott received an honorary doctorate of humanities from Weber State University and delivered the commencement speech.

-On April 2, 2008, Marriott received the International Association of Business Communicators' Excellence in Communication Leadership Award.

 On June 2, 2009, Marriott received the Icon of the Industry award from Cornell University School of Hotel Administration.

-In 2010, Marriott received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of programs that provided language instruction to both non-English speaking and English speaking employees.

 On November 19, 2016, Ernst & Young named Marriott the National/Overall Entrepreneur of the Year.

 In 2018, Marriott received the Distinguished Service Award by the National Maritime Historical Society.

 Personal life

-Marriott has been married to Donna Garff for seventy years and they have four children—all of whom work for Marriott International—fifteen grandchildren, and twenty great-grandchildren.
-They raised their kids in a brick ranch-style house in Bethesda, Maryland.
+Marriott was married 70 years to Donna Garff, who died in 2025.
+They had four children—all of whom work for Marriott International.

-In an episode of 60 Minutes aired on April 7, 1996, Marriott was interviewed by Mike Wallace.

 In 2018, Bill's son John Marriott III sued both him and his uncle, Richard Marriott, for allegedly cutting John out of the family fortune, in part for divorcing his wife without approval of his father.
 The lawsuit was settled out of court.

-Religion

-Marriott is an active member of the Church of Jesus Christ of Latter-day Saints.
-Since 1978, the Marriotts have been supporters of the annual Festival of Lights on the grounds of the Washington D.C.
-Temple.
-In 1997, Marriott was called by the church to be an area authority seventy and member of the Fifth Quorum of the Seventy.
-This was split in 2004 and Marriott joined the newly created Sixth Quorum of the Seventy, serving until his release on October 1, 2011.

-Boards

-Marriott is actively involved in various boards and councils including, the U.S. Travel and Tourism Promotional Advisory Board, the executive committee of the World Travel and Tourism Council, the National Business Council, the board of trustees of the National Urban League, a director of the National Geographic Society, and a director of the Naval Academy Endowment Trust.
-He serves as chairman of the President's Export Council, a group that advises the president on matters relating to export trade, and serves as chairman of the Leadership Council of the Laura Bush Foundation for America's Libraries.